-Indicators of the Ratio of Traders’ Open Positions in Forex for MT4
+Indicators of the Traders’ Open Positions Ratio in Forex for MT4

-Hello, our dear readers!
-In this article, we’re going to give an overview of our two proprietary indicators for MT4 terminal:
+In this article, we’re going to give an overview of our two proprietary open position indicators in Forex for MT4 terminal:

 - Current Ratio – displays the current ratio of positions.